rdatools/tradeoffs/scripts-1time/README.md

 -   I saved a map image.
 In DRA, this is the right-click Chrome hack.
     This capability is *not* currently exposed at the DRA CLI, but Todd &amp; figured out how to replicate the feature at the command line.

+Practically speaking, what we did would not have been possible without the CLI.